JulienXemard/gameProject/README.md

 * Research for a all icons and wanted .js background
 * **Prepare folder and files**: HTML | Javascript | CSS
 * Set up all files (boilerplates)
+* Resized | Tested all icons & IMG